survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 Given it needs to do more work, it took longer to execute the build.
 But on the plus side the build is significantly smaller now and our vendor build went from 141 kB to 41 kB.

 T> UglifyJS warnings can help you to understand how it processes the code.
-Therefore it may be beneficial to have a peek at the full output every once in a while.
+Therefore, it may be beneficial to have a peek at the full output every once in a while.

 ## Controlling UglifyJS through Webpack

 An UglifyJS feature known as **mangling** will be enabled by default.
 The feature will reduce local function and variable names to a minimum, usually to a single character.
 It can also rewrite properties to a more compact format if configured specifically.

-Given these transformations can break your code, you have to be a little careful.
+Given these transformations can break your code, you must be a little careful.
 A good example of this is Angular 1 and its dependency injection system.
 As it relies on strings, you must be careful not to mangle those or else it will fail to work.

 Beyond mangling, it is possible to control all other [UglifyJS features](http://lisperator.net/uglifyjs/) through webpack as illustrated below: